natbolon/wiki-gender/src/createDataset/Instructions.md

    -------------------

 3. Filter the English Wikipedia entries (xml file in the cluster - `hdfs:///datasets/enwiki-20191001/enwiki-20191001-pages-articles-multistream.xml`) by the title extracted in the previous step.
 We saved the attributes and the whole biography into a file called: `biographies_wikipedia.json`.
-To do that, we run the file: **`3_filter_people_enwiki.py`.**
+To do that, we run the file: **`3_filter_people_enwiki.py`**.

 4. Finally, we extract the overview of those entries and create the **final** dataset called: `overview_wikipedia.json`.
-To do that, we run the file **`4_extract_overview_enwiki.py`**
+To do that, we run the file **`4_extract_overview_enwiki.py`**.

+5. After a first analysis of the gender's distribution, we filter the entries that are females or males and drop the other genders.
+This create 3 dataset, one with the whole data called `wikipedia_male_female.json`, one with only females called `wikipedia_female.json` and one with only males called `wikipedia_male.json`.
+To do that, we run the file **`5_filter_female_male.py`**.